ATodorovic275/pizza_site/README.md

 # Pizza site
-In this project i first time use jquery library
+In this project i first time use javascript and jquery library

 # Used tehnologies:
   - HTML
   - CSS
   - JS
-    - validation
     - slider
     - image galery
+    - plugins
+    - regular expresions